 If you’re unfamiliar with ALICE Technologies or Morkos, here’s a quick overview:

-• René Morkos is the Founder and Chief Executive Officer (CEO) at ALICE Technologies Inc., as well as a Professor at Stanford University.
+- René Morkos is the Founder and Chief Executive Officer (CEO) of ALICE Technologies Inc. and a Professor at Stanford University.

-• Morkos invented the World’s first Generative Construction Simulator that ingests BIM models and automatically generates millions of valid simulations to build a project.
+- Morkos invented the world’s first Generative Construction Simulator, which ingests BIM models and automatically generates millions of valid simulations to build a project.

-• Through ALICE, Morkos has already helped contractors reduce project durations by an average of 17% and labor and equipment costs by average of 13%
+- Through ALICE, Morkos has already helped contractors reduce project durations by an average of 17% and labor and equipment costs by an average of 13%

-• As a professor of Managing Fabrication and Construction at Stanford, Morkos is on the front lines teaching a new breed of construction production management.
-By using artificial intelligence, machine learning, and other theories Morkos has changed how the problem of construction production management is both formulated and solved.
+- As a professor of Managing Fabrication and Construction at Stanford, Morkos is on the front lines teaching a new breed of construction production management.
+Using artificial intelligence, machine learning, and other theories, Morkos has changed how the construction production management problem is formulated and solved.

 Here are some of the key takeaways from our conversation with René.